BMS Product Standard Terms and Conditions of Sale (CANADA)

 a.
 It is a condition of sale that Products supplied under these Terms and Conditions are for resale only through channels permitted by applicable law in the Territory.

 b.
-The Purchaser will store Products, in accordance with storage requirements listed on the labelling or as notified by the Supplier from time to time, including but not limited to any Quality Agreement with Supplier, including storage conditions and security requirements.
+Purchaser will store Products, in accordance with storage requirements listed on the labelling or as notified by BMS from time to time, including but not limited to any Quality Agreement with BMS, including storage conditions and security requirements.

 c.
-Without prejudice to Clause 8(a) below, the Purchaser must use best endeavours to ensure that the Products are documented, recorded and stored by the Purchaser in accordance with the Supplier's reasonable instructions from time to time and in a manner which enables easy and rapid recall by strength, batch code or product description.
+Without prejudice to Clause 8(a) below, Purchaser must use best efforts to ensure that the Products are documented, recorded and stored by Purchaser in accordance with BMS's reasonable instructions from time to time and in a manner which enables easy and rapid recall by strength, batch code or product description.

 d.
-The Purchaser grants, and will procure the grant, to the Supplier full rights of access to the premises where Products are stored, or records are held (including third party premises), for such purposes as the Supplier may reasonably require including inspection of Products or recovery of Products.
+Purchaser grants, and will procure the grant, to BMS full rights of access to the premises where Products are stored, or records are held (including third party premises), for such purposes as BMS may reasonably require including inspection of Products or recovery of Products.

 4. Obligations of the Purchaser

-i. will comply with all applicable laws and regulations, including all applicable customs requirements, good manufacturing practices, good warehousing practices, good distribution practices, good clinical practices, anti-bribery and corruption laws (including the U.S. Foreign Corrupt Practices Act), advertising and promotion laws, regulations and self-regulatory codes, environmental and waste laws affecting the Products.
+a. comply with all applicable laws and regulations, including all applicable customs requirements, good manufacturing practices, good warehousing practices, good distribution practices, good clinical practices, anti-bribery and corruption laws (including the U.S. Foreign Corrupt Practices Act), advertising and promotion laws, regulations and self-regulatory codes, environmental and waste laws affecting the Products;

-iii. will certify to Supplier in writing, at the frequency requested by Supplier, compliance with its obligations under this Contract (including compliance with Supplier’s notified policies and the U.S. Foreign Corrupt Practices Act).
+c. certify to BMS in writing, at the frequency requested by BMS, compliance with its obligations under this Contract (including compliance with BMS’s notified policies and the U.S. Foreign Corrupt Practices Act);

-iv. obtain and maintain government authorizations or licenses or approvals to perform its obligations including but not limited to points (b) and (c).
+d. obtain and maintain all government authorisations or licenses or approvals necessary to permit Purchaser to perform its obligations; and

-c.
-All Purchasers must meet Supplier's selling Terms and Conditions as outlined in this document.
+e. meet BMS’s selling Terms and Conditions as outlined in this document.

 5. Ordering Terms

 a.
-All orders are to attain a minimum order level of $15,000, excluding taxes, with the exception of orders for cold chain, for which the minimum order level is $2,000, excluding taxes.
+The minimum purchase amount for any order is $15,000 excluding taxes, with the exception of orders for cold chain, for which the minimum order amount is $2,000, excluding taxes.

 b.
-A maximum of two (2) orders per week per DC may be placed.
-BMS reserves the right to determine whether individual orders will be aggregated into one order to meet the minimum order quantity requirements.
+Purchaser may place a maximum of two orders per week per Wholesaler’s DC (Distribution Center).
+BMS, in its discretion, may aggregate individual orders into one order to meet the minimum order quantity requirements.

 d.
-Emergency Orders: For all products, BMS reserves the right to waive the stated order minimums when, in its sole opinion, such orders represent emergency situations.
+Emergency Orders: BMS reserves the right to waive the stated order minimums when, in its sole opinion, such orders represent emergency situations.
 A commercially reasonable service charge may be applied for expediting an emergency order.

 6. Delivery

 a.
-Unless otherwise stated in the Delivery Schedule, packing, freight and transportation charges will be paid by the Supplier in respect of any order where the Invoice amount for such order exceeds the "Minimum Order Value" (being an order value notified by the Supplier from time to time), and by the Purchaser in respect of all other orders.
-The Supplier reserves the right to charge carriage costs at the standard rates set out in the Delivery Schedule in respect of urgent deliveries or to satisfy particular delivery requirements listed in the Delivery Schedule.
+Unless otherwise stated in the Delivery Schedule, packing, freight and transportation charges will be paid by BMS in respect of any order where the Invoice amount for such order exceeds the “Minimum Order Value” (being an order value notified by BMS from time to time), and by Purchaser in respect of all other orders.
+BMS reserves the right to charge carriage costs at the standard rates set out in the Delivery Schedule in respect of urgent deliveries or to satisfy particular delivery requirements listed in the Delivery Schedule.

 b.
-The Supplier will use reasonable endeavours to deliver Products in accordance with the Delivery Schedule.
+BMS will use reasonable endeavors to deliver Products in accordance with the Delivery Schedule.
 Time for delivery will not be of the essence.

 c.
 Delivery of the Products will take place FOB (Freight on Board) Destination.

 d.
-The Supplier will not be liable for any late delivery, non-delivery or variation in quantities delivered.
-In the event of non-delivery, the Supplier and the carrier must be notified within seven days of the Invoice date.
+BMS will not be liable for any late delivery, non-delivery or variation in quantities delivered.
+In the event of non-delivery, BMS and the carrier must be notified within seven days of the Invoice date.

 7. Price and Payment

-7.1 Unless otherwise agreed in writing with the Purchaser, the Price of a Product:
+7.1 Unless otherwise agreed in writing with Purchaser, the Price of a Product:

 ii. is, subject to Clause 6 (a), exclusive of all packing, freight and transportation charges;